adomokos/light-service/README.md

 You can mix organizers with actions in the orchestrator steps, but mixing other organizers with actions in an organizer is discouraged for the sake of simplicity.

-The 5 different constructs an orchestrator can have:
+The 6 different constructs an orchestrator can have:

 1. `reduce`
 2. `reduce_until`
 3. `reduce_if`
 4. `iterate`
 5. `execute`
+6. `with_callback`

-The `reduce` method needs no interaction, it behaves similarly to organizers' `reduce` method.
+The `reduce` method needs no introduction, it behaves similarly to organizers' `reduce` method.

 `reduce_until` behaves like a while loop in imperative languages, it iterates until the provided predicate in the lambda evaluates to true.
 Take a look at [this acceptance test](spec/acceptance/orchestrator/reduce_until_spec.rb) to see how it's used.